PaplomatasP/GenesRanking/README.md

 # **GenesRanking: A Comprehensive Guide**
 Welcome to the GenesRanking package!
-This guide will walk you through the features and usage of GenesRanking, a powerful tool for identifying biomarkers in scRNA-seq data.
+This guide will walk you through the features and use of GenesRanking, a tool for identifying potential biomarkers in scRNA-seq data.